Austin P. McKenzie: Film and television (2015–present)

 In addition to theatre, McKenzie has appeared on both the big and small screen.
 In 2015, he appeared in a one-episode, guest-starring role in the television series The 101.

-He starred in the feature film Speech & Debate, adapted from the hit 2007 off-Broadway play of the same name by Tony-winning playwright Stephen Karam and released by Sycamore Pictures and Vertical Entertainment in select theaters and VOD on April 7, 2017.
+He starred in the feature film Speech & Debate, adapted from the hit 2007 off-Broadway play of the same name by Tony-winning playwright Stephen Karam and released by Sycamore Pictures and Vertical Entertainment on April 7, 2017.
 McKenzie stars as one of three leads as the character of Howie, an openly gay teenager alongside Sarah Steele, who also starred in the original off-Broadway premiere of Speech & Debate and Liam James.
 The film features three misfit students in high school who are frustrated with the hypocrisy they see in their parents and school staff.
 Together, they try to revive an extinct school debate club to face the situation in which they find themselves.
-A number of theater names including Darren Criss and Lin-Manuel Miranda cameo in the film and Kristin Chenoweth sings an original song for the film.
+A number of theater names including Darren Criss and Lin-Manuel Miranda cameo in the film and Kristin Chenoweth sings an original song.

-McKenzie recently starred in the ABC miniseries When We Rise, created by Dustin Lance Black and Gus Van Sant.
-He portrays the young LGBT activist Cleve Jones in the period piece, which chronicles the struggles of LGBTQ people who helped pioneer an offshoot of the Civil Rights Movement in the 20th century.
+In 2017, McKenzie starred in the ABC miniseries When We Rise, created by Dustin Lance Black and Gus Van Sant.
+He portrays the young LGBT activist Cleve Jones in the period piece, which chronicles the struggles of LGBTQ people who helped pioneer an offshoot of the civil rights movement in the 20th century.

 Personal life

-Mckenzie is gay.
+McKenzie is bisexual.
 He has been in a relationship with actor Kevin McHale, whom he met while filming When We Rise, since 2016.